-This resource article contains general hints and tips on configuring Selenium and the various browser it supports.
+This resource article contains general hints and tips on configuring Selenium (What is Selenium?) and the various browser it supports.

 The official Selenium website is at seleniumhq.org